 Disabling a cell makes the cell read-only or non-editable.
-Both have similar outcomes, the difference between the two being that the non-editable cells allow the drag-to-fill functionality, whereas read-only cells do not.
+Both have similar outcomes, with the following differences:

 In many use cases, you will need to configure a certain column to be read-only.
 This column will be available for keyboard navigation and copying data (Ctrl/Cmd + C).
 Editing and pasting data will be disabled.